al1brn/docgen/doc/objin-class_.md

 set_child(key, child, index=None)
 ```

-set a direct child by its key
+Set a direct child by its key

 #### Arguments: